zhangrui231/learcs.site/docs/curriculum-resource/cs61a/ch/32-functional-programming.md

 The general form of a procedure definition is:

-The <name> is a symbol to be associated with the procedure definition in the environment.
-The <formal parameters> are the names used within the body of the procedure to refer to the corresponding arguments of the procedure.
+The &lt;name&gt; is a symbol to be associated with the procedure definition in the environment.
+The &lt;formal parameters&gt; are the names used within the body of the procedure to refer to the corresponding arguments of the procedure.
 The <body> is an expression that will yield the value of the procedure application when the formal parameters are replaced by the actual arguments to which the procedure is applied.
-The <name> and the <formal parameters> are grouped within parentheses, just as they would be in an actual call to the procedure being defined.
+The &lt;name&gt; and the &lt;formal parameters&gt; are grouped within parentheses, just as they would be in an actual call to the procedure being defined.

 Having defined square, we can now use it in call expressions: